-- 8.5 Adjustment of Performance Goals.
+8.5 Adjustment of Performance Goals.
 The Committee may adjust Performance Goals and the related minimum acceptable level of achievement if, in the sole judgment of the Committee, events or transactions occur subsequent to the date of grant which are unrelated to the performance of the Participant and which the Committee expects to have a substantial effect on the ability of the Participant to attain the Performance Goals.
 If a Participant is promoted, demoted or transferred to a Subsidiary or different operating division of the Company during a Performance Period, then, to the extent that the Committee determines the Performance Goals or Performance Period are no longer appropriate, the Committee may, but shall not be required to, adjust, change or eliminate the Performance Goals or the applicable Performance Period as it deems appropriate in order to make them appropriate and comparable to the initial Performance Goals or Performance Period.
-Notwithstanding the foregoing, the Committee shall not be entitled to adjust, change or eliminate any Performance Goals or Performance Period if the exercise of such discretion would cause the related compensation to fail to qualify as performance-based compensation within the meaning of Section 162(m) of the Code. - 8.6 Termination of Employment.
+Notwithstanding the foregoing, the Committee shall not be entitled to adjust, change or eliminate any Performance Goals or Performance Period if the exercise of such discretion would cause the related compensation to fail to qualify as performance-based compensation within the meaning of Section 162(m) of the Code.

+8.6 Termination of Employment.
 If the employment of a Participant shall terminate prior to the expiration of the Performance Period for any reason other than for death, Disability or Retirement, the Performance Units then held by the Participant shall terminate.
-In the case of termination of employment by reason of Disability or Retirement of a Participant prior to the expiration of the Performance Period, any then outstanding Performance Units of such Participant shall be (a) payable pro rata based upon the number of full calendar months of employment during the Performance Period; (b) calculated based upon the achievement of the Performance Goals over the entire Performance Period; and (c) calculated and payable after the end of the Performance Period.
-In the event of death of a Participant prior to the expiration of the Performance Period, any then outstanding Performance Units of such Participant shall be (i) payable pro rata based upon the number of full calendar months of employment during the Performance Period; (ii) calculated based upon the achievement of the Performance Goals during the next-ending Performance Period; and (iii) calculated and payable at the end of the next-ending Performance Period. - 8.7 Payment Upon Change in Control.
+In the case of termination of employment by reason of Disability or Retirement of a Participant prior to the expiration of the Performance Period, any then outstanding Performance Units of such Participant shall be (a) payable pro rata based upon the number of full calendar months of employment during the Performance Period; (b) calculated based upon the achievement of the Performance Goals over the entire Performance Period, any then outstanding Performance Units of such Participant prior to the expiration of the Performance Period, any then outstanding Performance Units of such Participant prior to the expiration of the Performance Period, any then outstanding Performance Units of such Participant prior to the expiration of the Performance Period, any then outstanding Performance Units of such Participant shall be (i) payable pro rata based upon the number of full calendar months of employment during the Performance Units of such Participant shall be (i) payable pro rata based upon the number of full calendar months of employment during the Performance Period; (ii) calculated based upon the achievement of the Performance Period; and (iii) calculated and payable at the end of the next-ending Performance Period.

+8.7 Payment Upon Change in Control.
 Upon a Change in Control, any then outstanding Performance Units shall become fully vested and immediately payable in an amount which is equal to the greater of (a) the maximum amount payable under the Performance Unit multiplied by a percentage equal to the percentage that would have been earned under the terms of the Performance Unit Agreement assuming that the rate at which the Performance Goals have been achieved as of the date of such Change in Control would have continued until the end of the Performance Period or (b) the maximum amount payable under the Performance Unit multiplied by the percentage of the Performance Period completed by the Participant at the time of the Change in Control; provided, however, that if no maximum amount payable is specified in the